Tips for Storytellers

 FIRST LINE & LAST LINE

-Start your story with a first line that will grab the audience's attention and set the story's conflict.
+Start your story with a first line that grabs the audience's attention and sets the story's conflict.
 Memorize both your first line and your closing sentence.
-When you walk on stage, have your closing sentence in your head because rambling endings destroy stories.
+When you walk on stage, have your closing sentence in your head — because weak endings destroy even the best-told stories.
 Your final line should leave your audience fulfilled and cheering for you.

 "THERE I WAS..."

-In telling your story, be specific.
-Talk about small visual and emotional details that show what you felt and saw.
+Be specific.
+Talk about small sensory and emotional details that show what you felt and experienced.
 If you’re talking about the time you got caught shoplifting, what was the store clerk wearing?
-Small details like “The clerk in the blue vest approached me” and "I was scared" will go a long way in helping the listeners be a part of your story.
+Small details like "The clerk in the blue vest approached me," "I could feel the sweat cold on my neck," and "I was scared" will go a long way in helping the listeners be a part of your story.

 SUBMIT YOUR STORY!

-As of 2020, Stories on Tap requires that storytellers sign up no less than 5 days before the event.
+As of 2020, Stories on Tap requires that storytellers sign up before the week of the event.
 Only ten storytellers will be chosen from the hat, so some storytellers may not have the opportunity to tell their story at every event.
 We can't wait to hear yours!

 Not sure which story to tell?
 Tell us about a time you learned something new at an unexpected moment.
 Stories can be both funny and poignant, but remember that all good stories show personal growth.